Home » Date and honey cake

 On Rosh Hashanah, Jews of most communities say a blessing on apples dipped in honey and serve honey cakes, wishing for a sweet new year.
 On Tu B’Shvat, dates are served as part of the holiday tradition of expressing the longing for the Land of Israel by eating symbolic dishes made of the Seven Species of the Land of Israel.

-This date and honey cake is a great way for celebrating both holidays.
-Dates are among the Seven Species and honey in the Bible refers to not only bees honey, but in some occasions to date honey or even the dates themselves.And it is definitely sweet enough for a sweet new year blessing.
+Dates are among the Seven Species of the Land of Israel, and it’s interesting to note that Biblical honey refers not only to bees honey, but in some occasions to date honey or even the dates themselves.

-In this recipe, the dates make for a dense and moist cake, and the cocoa adds intensity to the flavor.
+In this recipe, dates make for a dense and moist cake, and the cocoa adds intensity to the flavor.

 Date and honey cake